submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     In above case, all of them are deployed inside 192.168.122.0/24 segment.
     However, it is only required that cluster-a and test-vm are in the same segment.
     Other clusters, cluster-b and any additional clusters, can be deployed in different segments or even in any other networks in the internet.
-    Also, these clusters can be multi-node cluster.
+    Also, these clusters can be multi-node clusters.

     On the other hand, subnets of non-cluster hosts should be distinguished from those of all the clusters to easily specify the external network CIDR.